-- 1. Find a lender

-- 2. Agree on terms (e.g, pricing, structure)

-- 3. Provide documentation

-- 4. Wait for completion of third party reports (e.g, appraisal, environmental, property condition assessment)

-- 5. Wait for lender to underwrite and approve the loan

-- 6. Provide final documentation
+- 1. Prepare for refinancing (if you already own the property) - 2.
+Find a lender - 3.
+Agree on terms (e.g, pricing, structure) - 4.
+Provide documentation - 5.
+Wait for completion of third party diligence (e.g, appraisal, environmental reports, property condition assessment) - 6.
+Wait for lender to underwrite and approve the loan - 7.
+Provide final documentation

-- 7. Sign loan documents

-- 8. Close escrow
+- 8. Sign loan documents - 9.
+Close escrow

 Simple, but not easy.
-There are many pitfalls within each of the steps above.
+There are many potential pitfalls within each of the steps above.